Ap1075/empathic_reactions/README.md

 Once everything is set up, executing `run_experiments.sh` will re-run our cross-validation experiment.
 The results will be stored in `modeling/main/crossvalidation/results`.

+## Changes Made

+experiment_orig.py contains code for training over the dataset provided by the authors. experiment.py contains first iteration of code for testing.
+Changes must be made to run_experiments.sh accordingly for training or testing.
+Model saving and loading features added.
+Testing code (experiment.py) loads a pretrained model for testing.

 ## Paper & Citation

 ```